Fornacula/recognitor/README.md

 # Introduction
 ![](recognitor_intro.gif)
 When given a crossword puzzle where you need to search for words horizontally/vertically/diagonally, this tool might be of use.
-Make sure to check if the `slicer.sh` has correct pixel-sizing for extracting character-rows from an image to feet to Google Cloud Vision API.
+Make sure to check if the `slicer.sh` has correct pixel-sizing for extracting character-rows from an image to feed to Google Cloud Vision API.

 ## Technologies used
 1. Python3 script
-1. Bash shell script
+1. Bash script
-1. Google Cloud Optical Character Recognition Cloud Vision API
+1. Google Cloud Vision OCR API

 Since Optical Character Recognition in Google Cloud tends to make significant mistakes when being fed with big image then need to slice the initial row-by-row.
 When Google scans only one row of the